List of Superman & Lois characters: Jonathan Kent

 In season three, Jonathan gets his driver's license and celebrates his 16th birthday.
 While at a party in Metropolis, Jonathan runs into Eliza who regretted breaking up with him.
 Jonathan lets her down easily when he mentions that he is now with Candice.
 Jonathan later learns of his mother's diagnosis.
-After learning about his mom's cancer, Jonathan and Jordan along with Natalie try to encourage her and offer their support by getting a gift watch for her which they leave within Jonathan's new truck while at school, but Jon's truck gets stolen while he is in class.
+After learning about Lois's cancer, Jonathan and Jordan along with Natalie try to encourage her and offer their support by getting a gift watch for her which they leave within Jonathan's new truck while at school, but Jon's truck gets stolen while he is in class.
 Things between Jon and Candice temporarily become icy after Jon accuses her dad of stealing his truck.
 After locating his truck within a warehouse, Jordan and Natalie help Jonathan get his truck back and he later reconciles with Candice after she reveals that she found confirmation that it was indeed her father who stole Jonathan's truck when she returns the gift watch.
-Jonathan later confronts Candice's dad Emmett over his illegal activities including his theft of Jonathan's truck which Emmett falsely denies.
-When Jonathan further insists on Emmett's bad qualities, he is given a black eye by Emmett and is forced to tell his parents what happened after they inquire about what happened.
-After Clark and Lois confront Emmett, he leaves town with the Kents allowing Candice to live with them.
+Jonathan later confronts Candice's dad Emmitt over his illegal activities including his theft of Jonathan's truck which Emmitt falsely denies.
+When Jonathan further insists on Emmitt's bad qualities, he is given a black eye by Emmitt and is forced to tell his parents what happened after they inquire about what happened.
+After Clark and Lois confront Emmitt, he leaves town with the Kents allowing Candice to live with them.
 3 weeks later, Candice moves in with her aunt in Topeka with Jonathan agreeing to a long-distance relationship despite working most of the week at Brit & Dunn's and being offered a place within the fire department by Kyle on the weekends.